theoreticallyjosh/awstui/README.md

 A terminal user interface (TUI) for interacting with AWS services, built with Go and Bubble Tea.

+**DISCLAIMER**: This was my first attempt at "vibe coding".
+I wanted to see if it was as good/bad people are claiming it to be.
+I made some manually tweaks a well.

 ## Features

 - Navigate and manage AWS resources (e.g., EC2, ECS).